Kenny-Hui/blog-11ty/content/blog/2024-05-13-reverse-engineering-a-mouse/index.md

 {% image "wireshark_1.2.2.png", "Wireshark window with bunch of USB Packet, with a highlighted packet from usb address 1.2.2" %}

-It turns out there's another USB Interface (Interface 1, the one we were messing with is Interface 0) for handling... some sort of "special" input from the mouse?
+It turns out that 1.2.2 is Endpoint No. 2, which belongs to another USB Interface (Interface 1).
+It seems to be used for reporting... some sort of "special" button press from the mouse?
 Anyway let's take a look at the data first, which is 3 byte long:
 ```
 Button pressed: 06 f6 01
 Button released: 06 f6 80